The Weak Form of Malle's Conjecture and Solvable Groups: Introduction

+\item{$A_4, C_3^2 \rtimes C_4 \subset S_6$ announced around the same time as this paper by Mehta \cite{mehta2019}.} \end{itemize} There are no known counterexamples to the weak form of Malle's conjecture.

 For other groups, not even the upper bound of $X^{1/a(G)+\epsilon}$ is known.
-The subject of studying just this upper bound is a vibrant area itself, and centers on a folklore conjecture attributed to Linnik: Let $N_{K,n}(X)$ be the number of extensions $L/K$ of degree $n$ with $\mathcal{N}_{K/\Q}(\disc(L/K))<X$.
-Then
+The subject of studying just this upper bound is a vibrant area itself, and centers on a folklore conjecture attributed to Linnik: Let $N_{K,n}(X)$ be the number of extensions $L/K$ of degree $n$ with ${\rm Nm}_{K/\Q}(\disc(L/K))<X$.
+Then Linnik's conjecture predicts that

+as $X\to \infty$.
 Linnik's conjecture would follow from the strong form of Malle's conjecture, while the weak form of Malle's conjecture would imply $\log N_{K,n}(X) \sim \log X$.
-Progress towards this conjecture has been slow; the best general bounds are due to Schmidt \cite{schmidt1}, which state
+Progress towards this conjecture has been slow; the best general bounds are due to Schmidt \cite{schmidt1995}, which state

-This was improved upon by Ellenberg-Venkatesh \cite{ellenberg-venkatesh2} for large $n$, who proved that there exist constants $A_n$ depending on $n$ and an absolute constant $C$ such that
+This was improved upon by Ellenberg-Venkatesh \cite{ellenberg-venkatesh2006} for large $n$, who proved that there exist constants $A_n$ depending on $n$ and an absolute constant $C$ such that

 which shows in particular that